-- University of East Anglia we provide archive film to support teaching, research and enterprise.
-We also provide archive film for UEA Events, Admissions and all other areas of UEA in order to support engagement, recruitment and other UEA priorities. - Researchers, academics and the public undertaking private research. - Public, educational and cultural organisations - Broadcasters and production companies - Cinema and other exhibitors - Local history and community organisations - Heritage and cultural organisations including museums, festivals.

-• EAFA is committed to making moving image material accessible to 16-30 year olds through supported projects.
+- University of East Anglia we provide archive film to support teaching, research and engagement.
+We also provide archive film for UEA Events, Admissions and all other areas of UEA in order to support engagement, recruitment and other UEA priorities. - Researchers, academics and the public undertaking private research. - Public, educational and cultural organisations - Broadcasters and production companies - Cinema and other exhibitors - Local history and community organisations - Heritage and cultural organisations including museums, festivals. - EAFA is committed to making moving image material accessible to 16-30 year olds through supported projects. - EAFA is committed to ensuring that diverse collections it holds are accessible.